JokerRH/zfstools/README.md

 The ID of the pool to be imported
 Example cmake option: -DPOOL_ID=12345
 ### POOL_VDEVS
 The VDevs to be scanned for the pool.
-VDevs must be terminated using '\0'.
+VDevs must be separated using ':'.
-Example cmake option: -DPOOL_VDEVS=/dev/sda1\0/dev/sdb1\0/dev/sdc1\0/dev/sdd1\0
+Example cmake option: -DPOOL_VDEVS=/dev/sda1:/dev/sdb1:/dev/sdc1:/dev/sdd1 Note that internally, vdevs are terminated using individual '\0' characters, with a double '\0' terminating the string.
 ### ID_KEY
 This is the id that identifies the certificate slot.
 It is **not** matching the labeling you'll find listed by Yubico applications.
 Instead, these are mapped as follows:
 9a -> 01